Sacred language: Buddhism

 When the Buddha's sutras were first written down, probably in Pali, there were around 20 schools, each with their own version derived from the original.
 The present Pāli Canon originates from the Tamrashatiya school.
 The Chinese and Tibetan canons mainly derive from the Sarvastivada, originally written in Sanskrit, of which fragments remain.
 The texts were translated into Chinese and Tibetan.

 Theravada Buddhism uses Pali as its main liturgical language and prefers that scripture be studied in the original Pali.
 Pali is derived from Sanskrit.
-In Thailand, Pali is transliterated into the Thai alphabet, resulting in a Thai pronunciation of the Pali language.
+In Thailand Pali is transliterated into the Thai alphabet, resulting in a Thai pronunciation of the Pali language.
 Something similar also happened in Myanmar, where Pali is also transliterated into the Burmese alphabet, resulting in a Burmese pronunciation of Pali.

 Mahayana Buddhism, now only followed by a small minority in South Asia, makes little use of its original language, Sanskrit, mostly using versions of the local language.
 In East Asia, Classical Chinese is mainly used.
 In Japan, texts are written in Chinese characters and read out or recited with the Japanese pronunciations of their constituent characters.

 In Vajrayana Buddhism, Tibetan Buddhism is the main surviving school, and Classical Tibetan is the main language used for study, although the Tibetan Buddhist canon was also translated into other languages, such as Mongolian and Manchu.
 Many items of Sanskrit Buddhist literature have been preserved because they were exported to Tibet, with copies of unknown ancient Sanskrit texts surfacing in Tibet as recently as 2003.
 Sanskrit was valued in Tibet as the elegant language of the gods.
 Although in Tibetan Buddhist deity yoga the rest of the sadhana is generally recited in Tibetan, the mantra portion of the practice is usually retained in its original Sanskrit.

-In Nepal, the Newar Buddhist form of Vajrayana is a storehouse of ancient Sanskrit Buddhist texts, many of which are now only extant in Nepal.
 Whatever language is used, Judith Simmer-Brown explains that a tantric Vajrayana text is often written in an obscure twilight language so that it cannot be understood by anyone without the verbal explanation of a qualified teacher.

+In Nepal, the use of Sanskrit as a sacred language survives in the Newar Buddhism, and arguably the vast majority of Sanskrit Buddhist manuscripts have been preserved by this tradition.
+The Newar Buddhist tradition most prominently employs Sanskrit for all ritual and study purposes, and as such is the only living Buddhist Sanskrit tradition.
+It is distinct for its emphasis on preserving the Sanskrit originals of many Mahayana and Vajrayana scriptures, which have otherwise been lost in India and survived only in translations in regions like Tibet and China.
+The Newar Buddhists have continued to copy Sanskrit manuscripts up to the present day.
+The Newar Buddhist form of Vajrayana is a storehouse of ancient Sanskrit Buddhist texts, many of which are now only extant in Nepal.

 Old Tamil was used for Sangam epics of Buddhist and Jain philosophy.